kharyam/SensorVisualizer/README.txt

 8b.
 Repeat this process, but search for egit in the marketplace and install it as well.
 Restart eclipse.

-9. window->preferences->maven->discovery Open Catalog

-10. Scroll to the bottom and select m2e-egit and click finish

-11. Next, Next, accept license, finish

-12. Click ok

-13. If a warning pops up after the install, select ok

-14. Select yes to restart eclipse again

-15. If you get a dialog saying "HOME is not set" select "Do not show again" then click ok
+9. If you get a dialog saying "HOME is not set" select "Do not show again" then click ok

-16. Close the welcome screen if you get it
+10. Close the welcome screen if you get it

-17. Window->Open perspective -> Git repository exploring, click Ok
+11. Window->Open perspective -> Git repository exploring, click Ok

-18. Select the "Clone a Git repository" link
+12. Select the "Clone a Git repository" link
 URI: https://github.com/kharyam/SensorVisualizer.git

-19. Click next
+13. Click next

-20. Make sure master is selected and click Next, Click Finish
+14. Make sure master is selected and click Next, Click Finish

-21. SensorVisualizer will appear as a git repository in the left pane
+15. SensorVisualizer will appear as a git repository in the left pane

-22. Right click "Working Directory" and select "Import Maven Projects"
+16. Right click "SensorVisualizer" and select "Import Projects..."

-23. On the next screen, select finish
+23. Select "Import as general project", select next, then finish

 24. In the upper right, select the "Java EE" button.
 If you don't see it, do Window->open perspective->other->Java EE and select ok